 In a Windows environment, several folders in the Ad Hoc instance require full control by NETWORK SERVICE and machine/ASPNET accounts.
 A simple copy of folders will not retain the existing permissions.
-The XCopy command has command line parameters to preserve folder permissions.
+The DOS xcopy command can be run with special parameters that preserve folder permissions.
 When the Management Console creates an Ad Hoc instance, it sets the permissions.